Chart Color Schemes

 Keysborough - South features high concentrations of family households, with a higher-than-average median household size

-Family households account for 90.2% of all households, including 59.7% couples with children, 18.3% couples without children, and 11.1% single parent families.
-Non-family households constitute the remaining 9.8%, with lone person households at 7.8% and group households comprising 2.0%.
-The median household size is 3.4 people, larger than the Greater Melbourne average of 2.8.
+Family households constitute 90.2% of all households, including 59.7% couples with children, 18.3% couples without children, and 11.1% single parent families.
+Non-family households account for the remaining 9.8%, with lone person households at 7.8% and group households comprising 2.0%.
+The median household size is 3.4 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households